kevinfarrugia/react-recipes/recipes/setting-up-shop.md

         <!-- Our React App goes here -->
       </div>

-      <script src='../src/index.js'></script>
+      <script src='./index.js'></script>
     </body>
 </html>
 ```

-If you open `index.html` in a browser and open the Developer Tools, you should see the `Hello World` message.
+If you open `index.html` in a browser and open the Developer Tools, you should see the `Hello World` message in the console.
 This means we've properly linked the script inside the HTML file.

 Let's now configure Parcel to process our files so we can start writing some modules.